nickcox/cd-extras/docs/navigation.md

 C:\Windows\System32
 ```

-The _`IndexedCompletion`_ option controls how completion text is displayed.
-When _IndexedCompletion_
+The _`IndexedCompletion`_ option controls how completion text is displayed for ancestor and stack based completion.
-is on and more than one completion is available, the completions offered are the *indices* of each
+When _IndexedCompletion_ is on and more than one completion is available, the completions offered are the *indices*
-corresponding directory; the directory name is displayed in the menu below.
-The full directory path
+of each corresponding directory; the directory name is displayed in the menu below.
+The full directory path is given
-is given in the tooltip if you have _PSReadLine_ tooltips enabled.
+in the tooltip if you have _PSReadLine_ tooltips enabled.

 _cd-extras_ detects _PSReadLine_ options in order to set _IndexedCompletion_ at startup.
 If the
 _PSReadLine_ `MenuComplete` option is bound to at least one key combination then _IndexedCompletion_